 She’s also the type of grandma who is young, spunky and makes you feel like she could probably outrun you in a marathon.
-Most notably, she’s a beast behind the wheel of a Jeep.
+Most notably, she’s knows how to drive a Jeep.

-Beth was our guide on the Smoky Mountain Pink Jeep Tour.
+Beth was our tour guide on the Smoky Mountain Pink Jeep Tour.

-If you’ve been thinking of taking a tour of the Great Smoky Mountains, you might be hard pressed to find a better experience than what Beth and her Pink Jeep Tour offered.
+If you’ve been thinking of taking an excursion in the Great Smoky Mountains, you might be hard-pressed to find a better experience than what Beth and her Pink Jeep Tour offered.

 Our small tour group introduced ourselves, made some small talk and got things rolling along.

-Not much time had passed when Beth said something along the lines of, “You know what?
+The departure time had barely passed when Beth said something along the lines of, “You know what?
 We usually do this last, but let’s mix it up a bit.”

 We pulled into a backroad leading to a private trail, accessible only by gate code.

 And before I knew it, our nice, relaxing ride became a real-life roller coaster.

 Unassuming, sweet Beth put that Pink Jeep Wrangler into gear and took to the mountainous roads with unexpected enthusiasm.

 She went up and down valleys, whipped around turns and purposefully dove into puddles, lightly splashing her unsuspecting tour-goers and covering the Jeep with last night’s rain.